brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 If your script doesn't run as expected when following this, it shows there is something wrong with the implementation of your script.

+### Is Python Needed When Running the Output Executable?

+No, the whole point of bundling into an executable is so that your script can be run on a different computer without Python installed.

+> The Python interpreter is packaged in the output executable.

 ## Additional Information and Explanations
 Some things that are clear to people that use Python a lot are not always clear to new people.
 Here are some discussions about why and how things occur.